NatashaTroth/Bachelor-Thesis-2/README.md

 ## Contents of this repository:
 * Thesis: LaTeX source code for the thesis and the papers referenced in the thesis
 * Experiment: Experiment source code in python - run with Anaconda from main.py
-* Literature: Reference papers in PDF
+* Literature: Reference papers as PDF
+* Websites: Referenced websites as PDF